-- 118. CESR notes that the asset management industry, through the comments received to the first consultation, has expressed a strong interest in allowing derivatives on financial indices based on non-eligible assets.
-According to the comments received, there is a strong client demand in favor of such products since they allow for better risk diversification. - 119.
-CESR also notes that gaining exposure to non-eligible assets through derivatives on financial indices may raise questions regarding the impact of such derivatives on the risk profile of the UCITS and the risk that retail investors may not be able to assess this impact. - 120.
-CESR is of the opinion that derivative instruments on financial indices should be eligible only if the index complies with the requirements set by Art.
-22a.
-In the opposite case, UCITS would have the possibility to gain exposure on a portfolio of assets which would not comply with the derogatory rules set by Art.
-22a, thus circumventing this article. - 121.
-To ensure an adequate level of investor protection and to prevent any circumventing of the Directive, CESR is of the opinion that for the purposes of UCITS' investments, financial indices have to comply with: - the criteria set by the three indents of Art.
-22a(1) - the diversification rules of Art.
-22a - the relevant provisions of the IOSCO regarding indices as inserted in its document "Indexation: securities indices and index derivatives".
+- based on non-eligible assets.
+According to the comments received, there is a strong client demand in favor of such products since they allow for better risk diversification. - 156.
+CESR also notes that gaining exposure to non-eligible assets through derivatives on financial indices may raise questions regarding the impact of such derivatives on the risk profile of the UCITS and the risk that retail investors may not be able to assess this impact. - 157.
+To ensure an adequate level of investor protection and to prevent any circumventing of the Directive, CESR is of the opinion that for the purposes of UCITS' investments, financial indices have to comply with the criteria set by the three indents of Art.
+22a(1) as further partly set out by criteria based on the relevant provisions of the IOSCO regarding indices as inserted in its document "Indexation: securities indices and index derivatives" which also provide additional guidelines for this CESR advice.